Updated Saturday, December 03, 2022

 AgentWebsite is committed to website accessibility.
 We fully support the principles of the Fair Housing Act and federal, state, and Local Fair Housing and Anti-discrimination laws which protect people from discrimination when they are renting or buying a home, getting a mortgage, seeking housing assistance, or engaging in other housing-related activities.

 AgentWebsite is not an attorney.
 This is not legal advice.
-Contact an attorney for legal advice.
+Contact a qualified attorney for legal advice.

 We continuously improve our products with accessibility improvements for disabled users.
 We use WCAG 2.1 AA guidelines.

 The US Justice Department has issued Web Accessibility Guidance Under the Americans with Disabilities Act.